-Description: This command functions like the Synchronously Play Clip command, except that the video loops once the end of the clip is reached.
-Command: nnnnaaaSL Parameters: nnnn is an ASCII file number between 0-1023 aaa is the address of the card(s) you want to process the command Rxx - Reproducer address between R1-R8 Gxx - Group address between G1-G13 - Wildcard address for all reproducers Response: R Examples: Synchronously Loop File 2 on Group 1:2G1SLSynchronously Loop File 2 on All Reproducers:2SL Comments: If you plan to synchronously loop files on multiple reproducers, the video clips MUST be identical in length (down to the frame).
+Description: This command functions like the Synchronously Play Clip command, except that the clip loops once the end of the clip is reached.

+Command: nnnnaaaSL

+Rxx - Reproducer address between R1-R16

+Gxx - Group address between G1-G13

+- Wildcard address for all reproducers

+Examples: Synchronously Loop File 2 on Group 1: 2G1SL

+Synchronously Loop File 2 on All Reproducers: 2SL

+Comments: If you plan to synchronously loop files on multiple reproducers, the clips MUST be identical in length.
+If it's a video, they must be identical down to the frame.
+If it's audio, they must be identical down to the sample.
 If they are not, the clips will not remain in sync after the loop point.